 MICHAEL J. RAUPP, Ph.D., Emeritus Professor and Extension Entomologist at the University of Maryland, is a Fellow of the Entomological Society of America.
 Mike has published and spoken widely on the ecology and management of insects and mites.
 He is the recipient of TCIAs President’s Award and the Richard Harris Authors Citation from the International Society of Arboriculture.
 His “Managing Insect and Mite Pests of Woody Landscape Plants” published by Tree Care Industry is an authoritative guide for arborists, and his “26 Things that Bug Me” published by ISA introduces youngsters to the wonders of insects.
 Mike's Bug of the Week blog and YouTube channel enlightens tens of thousands of viewers weekly on the wonders of insects (http://bugoftheweek.com/).
 Address: Department of Entomology, University of Maryland, College Park, MD 20742.
 Phone: (301) 405-3912.
 Email: mraupp@umd.edu

-KAREN K. RANE, Ph.D., is the Director of the University of Maryland Plant Diagnostic Laboratory.
+KAREN K. RANE, Ph.D., retired in 2024 as the Director of the University of Maryland Plant Diagnostic Laboratory.
 She has more than 25 years of experience in plant problem diagnosis, specializing in the diseases of woody and herbaceous ornamentals.
 She has authored numerous articles and conducted workshops and presentations on disease diagnosis and disease management.
 Address: Department of Entomology, University of Maryland, College Park, MD 20742.
-Phone: (301) 405-1611.
-Email: rane@umd.edu DAVID L. CLEMENT, Ph.D., serves as a state-wide extension resource in plant pathology/IPM/diagnostics dealing with pest problems of commercial/residential ornamental landscapes and turf.
+Email: [email protected] DAVID L. CLEMENT, Ph.D., serves as a state-wide extension resource in plant pathology/IPM/diagnostics dealing with pest problems of commercial/residential ornamental landscapes and turf.
 He is the author of four books and more than 800 publications on managing diseases and pests utilizing IPM strategies.
-Email: clement@umd.edu
+Email: [email protected]

 STANTON A. GILL, M.S., University of Maryland Extension, Extension Specialist for IPM and Entomology for nurseries and greenhouses; Professor in the Landscape Technology Program, Montgomery College, Germantown Campus.
 Stanton has considerable IPM experience with commercial nurseries, greenhouse and herbaceous perennial operations, and arborists in Maryland.
 He is nationally known for IPM demonstration programs, greenhouse IPM programs, excellent training programs, and research in biorational pesticides for IPM programs.
 Address: CMREC, University of Maryland Extension, 11975 Homewood Rd., Ellicott City, MD 21042.
 Phone: (410) 868-9400.
 Email: Sgill@umd.edu Webpage: http://extension.umd.edu/ipm